javelineou/ctf-writeups/2022/4th stage MetaRed CTF Perú 2022/README.md

 #  4th stage MetaRed CTF Perú 2022 Write Up
 This isn't a full write up.
-Only the challenge I remember since they close the CTF site and didn't share it to public.
+Only the challenge I remember since they close the CTF site and didn't share it to public. <br>

 ## > Take my key
 Suppose users Alice and Bob enter into a key agreement with p = 101 and g = 17.
 Suppose.
 Alice chooses x = 19 and Bob chooses y = 13.
 Determine the key they will share.